panzi/unvpk/README.markdown

 no file type, directory path or file name may have a zero-length.

 #### Header
-If the file doesn't start wit the file magic `0x55AA1234` then the index table directly starts at the beginning of the file.
+If the file doesn't start with the file magic `0x55AA1234` then the index table directly starts at the beginning of the file.

 ##### Version 1